Mari Illustrious Makinami: Neon Genesis Evangelion manga

 Mari appears in an extra chapter in the last volume of the Neon Genesis Evangelion manga, written and drawn by Yoshiyuki Sadamoto between 1994 and 2013, in which she is introduced as a sixteen-year-old student enrolled at Kyoto University, the same school attended by researcher Yui Ikari, who plays the role of her senpai and spiritual guide.
 The rector summons her to his office, proposing an internship in England; Mari is uncomfortable with Gendo Rokubungi, a colleague who has recently become romantically involved with Yui.
 Mari declares her feelings to Yui at the end of the story, wishing her a happy life with Gendo.

 According to Sadamoto, the chapter should be understood as separate from the feature story; it was conceived and developed without input from the Khara studio staff.
-The artist made it as an homage to Mari and an opportunity to explore unusual aspects of the character, such as her habit of calling Gendo "Gendo-kun" and singing songs from the Showa period, representing as a young woman in love with Yui.
+The artist made it as an homage to Mari and an opportunity to explore unusual aspects of the character, such as her habit of calling Gendo "Gendo-kun" and singing songs from the Shōwa period, representing her as a young woman in love with Yui.
 The manga artist assumed that Mari is part of the same generation as Shinji's mother and became a pilot, never growing up.
 Some fans similarly speculated that Mari's physique remained unchanged due to the Eva curse.
 Megumi Ogata, Shinji Ikari's Japanese voice actress, provided a similar interpretation about her true age.